BUG1989/caffe-int8-convert-tools/README.md

 ## NCNN have a new convert tool to support Post-Training-Quantization

-Using this new [ncnn-quantization-tools](https://github.com/Tencent/ncnn/tree/master/tools/quantize),you can convert your ncnn model to ncnn int8 model directly.If you just want to deploy your model with ncnn,I suggest you use it.
+Using this new [ncnn-quantization-tools](https://github.com/Tencent/ncnn/tree/master/tools/quantize), you can convert your ncnn model to ncnn int8 model directly.
+If you just want to deploy your model with ncnn,I suggest you use it.

 ## Reference